Served: 5¼ years

 February 1, 1943 to June 19, 1948

-Patrolman Hughes left a wife, Virginia, with whom he had recently celebrated their ten year anniversary.
-Patrolman Hughes’s funeral was held at Busse & Borgman funeral home and from there he was buried on June 22, 1948, in Spring Grove Cemetery.
+Patrolman Hughes was survived by his wife of ten years, Virginia (Speaks) Hughes, and children, David Hughes, Jack Hughes, and Charlotte Ann Hughes.
+His funeral was held at Busse & Borgman funeral home and from there he was buried on June 22, 1948, in Spring Grove Cemetery.
 Six fellow motorcycle officers served as pall bearers; including Patrolman Andrew Boehnlein, at whose recent wedding Patrolman Hughes had served as best man.

-This narrative was revised June 18, 2010 by Cincinnati Police Lieutenant Stephen R. Kramer, Greater Cincinnati Police Historical Society President.
-All rights are reserved to him and the Greater Cincinnati Police Historical Society.
+This narrative was further researched and revised on June 4, 2019 by Cincinnati Police Lieutenant Stephen R. Kramer (Retired), Greater Cincinnati Police Historical Society Vice President.
+All rights are reserved to him and the Greater Cincinnati Police Museum.